 As a hotel business we recognise that our services may be used as locations for trafficked individuals to be harboured or exploited.
-In order to mitigate this risk the following policies and procedures exist:
+In order to mitigate this risk, the following policies and procedures exist;

-There is a standard operating procedure for checking in guests which includes validation of the relationship between a child and parent/guardian checking in together if the reception staff member has concerns.
+There is a Standard Operating Procedure for checking in guests which includes validation of the relationship between a child and parent/guardian checking in together if the reception staff member has concerns.

-There is a standard operating procedure for late night/short lead/walk-in bookings which includes a requirement for the prospective guest to show formal identification when booking by card or paying cash.

-Our front of house induction academy programme includes specific training on spotting signs of modern slavery and human trafficking and how to escalate concerns.
-This programme is compulsory for all new team members to attend.
+There is a Standard Operating Procedure for late night/short lead/walk-in bookings which includes a requirement for the prospective guest to show formal identification when booking by card or paying cash.
+Our Front of House Induction Programme includes specific training on spotting signs of modern slavery and human trafficking and how to escalate concerns.
+This programme is compulsory for all new team members to complete.

-Blended training programmes are undertaken on an annual basis for colleagues working in 'higher risk' areas of the hotel where extra vigilance is necessary i.e. reception and nights, housekeeping and duty/ senior management.
+Blended training programmes are undertaken on an annual basis for colleagues working in 'higher risk' areas of the hotel where extra vigilance is necessary i.e. Reception and Nights, Housekeeping and Duty/ Senior Management.

-Finally to help raise general awareness of modern slavery each hotel is encouraged to establish a relationship with their local police force and many have benefited from their continued support and involvement, learning from and integrating best practices shared, into their hotel procedures.
-Upon identification of an incident or suspicion of activity which could be construed as modern slavery we will work with all interested parties to ensure that the appropriate action is taken and preventative measures are adopted to reduce the likelihood of a reoccurrence
+Finally, to help raise general awareness of modern Slavery each Hotel is encouraged to establish a relationship with their local police force and many have benefited from their continued support and involvement learning from and integrating best practices shared into their hotel procedures.
+Upon identification of an incident or suspicion of activity which could be construed as modern slavery we will work with all interested parties to ensure that the appropriate action is taken and preventative measures are adopted to reduce the likelihood of a reoccurrence.